StarterSquad/startersquad.com/_posts/2013-06-18-work-distribution-sweet-spot.md

 -- wednesday = client demo day,
 -- friday = test in Opera day
 -- monday = share cool article day,
-- demanding breaks at least every hour
+- demanding breaks at least every hour.

 I don't like standups, they don't seem to add much value over pulling together throughout the day, but standups do tend to provide a rythm.
 Try them some time if you never have.